kamaltmo/SimplMind/README.md

 # SimplMind
 *A very very simple Feedforward Neural Network library in Java*

-SimplMind was developed as way for me to further my understanding of Neural Network and as a result is not optimised in any way shape or form.
-If you do decide you want to used this library, enjoy.
+SimplMind was developed as a way for me to further my understanding of Neural Network and as a result is not optimised in any way shape or form.
+If you do decide you want to use this library, enjoy.

 ## Features
 - Vectorized - uses a matrix implementation to process training data
-- Configurable - allows you to customize the network topology
+- Configurable - allows you to customise the network topology

 ## Creating a Mind
 To create a mind you must first decide on its topology, this is done by creating input, hidden and output layers.
 ```
-//Layers can have diffrent activation function, the default is sigmoid, linear and hyperbolic tangent are also avalible
+//Layers can have different activation function, the default is sigmoid, linear and hyperbolic tangent are also available
 Layer in = new Layer(2, 2);

 //The hidden section can be specifed as either a single layer or an array of layers